Dangerous Drug Claims

 Pharmaceuticals are also hazardous when unknown allergies exist, or if warnings are not clear about side effects.
 Many medications are rushed to the market before they are adequately tested.
 Because of this, the consumer and doctors are often unaware of the drug’s potential side effects until the damage has already been done.

-Consequences of Dangerous Drug Reactions
+Our Dangerous Drug Lawyer Explains the Consequences of Drug Reactions

 When a prescription medication results in an adverse reaction, the results can vary from a mild allergic reaction to a painful and even lethal experience.
 Severe and disfiguring injuries may occur as a result of dangerous drugs, such as Stevens-Johnson Syndrome and other life-threatening conditions.